worldline/observability-workshop/docs/workshop.md

 Now, we want to print these values when a log line is printed in the console.

-📝 Modify to the spring configuration file (``easypay-service/src/main/resources/application.yaml``) and modify the `logging.level.pattern` property to add both the ``cardNumber`` & ``pos``fields to all logs:
+📝 Modify to the spring configuration file (``easypay-service/src/main/resources/application.yaml``) and add the `logging.level.pattern` property to add both the ``cardNumber`` & ``pos``fields to all logs:

 ```yaml